newatoms/guides/formulate-a-premise/readme.md

 * A story has an effective premise when you can say what it’s about in a single sentence.

 ## [How to structure a premise](http://www.helpingwritersbecomeauthors.com/find-overlooked-ingredient-successfully-marketing-book/)
-⬆️This is a very helpful article that goes into a lot of detail about how to determine your structure and premise.
+⬆️ This is a very helpful article that goes into a lot of detail about how to determine your structure and premise.

-Here’s their structure:
+Here’s their example:

 Restless farm boy (**situation**) Luke Skywalker (**protagonist**) wants nothing more than to leave home and become a starfighter pilot, so he can live up to his mysterious father (**objective**).
 But when his aunt and uncle are murdered (**disaster**) after purchasing renegade droids, Luke must free the droids’ beautiful owner and discover a way to stop (**conflict**) the evil Empire (**opponent**) and its apocalyptic Death Star. (*Star Wars: A New Hope directed by George Lucas*)